One day in Auckland?

 "Start with an early walk west along Auckland’s downtown waterfront across Te Whero bridge.
 Follow this by a big brekkie up Skytower (for the views) then a mid morning guided walk with Aucky Walky (of course).

 Later, catch a short ferry ride across the city harbour to Devonport’s cafes and art galleries, taking in the views of the city skyline.
 For lunch try a trim latte (milky coffee), a Kiwi meat pie and a slice of ginger crunch for a real taste of local!
 Late afternoon return downtown and hit the shops at Britomart or High Street for Kiwi fashion.
-An ice cream stop at Kapiti or Giapo is just desserts.
+An ice cream stop at legendary Giapo in Gore Street is just desserts.